bazickoff/website-crawler/README.md

 Python Crawler for Wordpress travel blogs

-I have written a simple crawler using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) - a python library, to extract text content from top travel blogs written using [wordpress](https://wordpress.com/).
+I have written a simple crawler using [Beautiful Soup](https://www.crummy.com/software/BeautifulSoup/) (a python library) to extract text content from top travel blogs written using [wordpress](https://wordpress.com/).

 Blogs that have been written with wordpress share almost the same HTML structure.
 For example, let's take a look at [Nomadic Matt’s](http://www.nomadicmatt.com/) blog:

 ![picture](images/nomadicMatt.png)

 Every page has a fixed number of blogs.
 The crawler first extracts links to the blogs from each page.
 Once you click on a blog, all the content can be found in the CSS container labelled with “entry-content”.
-The crawler extracts this content from each blog.
+The crawler then extracts this content from each blog.

 ![picture](images/nomadicMatt1.png)